wolfadex/fluent-web/docs/index.md

 Fluent also supports passing arguments, please see [their docs](https://projectfluent.org/) for more information about how arguments work.

-Once you have a localization file with arguments setup, their easy to use.
+Once you have a resource with arguments setup, they're easy to use.

 ```html
 <!-- index.html -->